David-Mhatre/David_BlueStampPortfolio/index.md

 ![Headstone Image](CircuitDiagram.png)

 # Code
-This is the code for my project; it is pretty short with just one big contextual statement that makes the decision between going forward, left, right, or back, as well as gathering the data from the sensors to make this decision.
+This is the code for my project; it is pretty short with just one big condtional statement that makes the decision between going forward, left, right, or back, as well as gathering the data from the sensors to make this decision.

 ```
 c++